 Though hardly uncommon, hijacking a domain is a relatively new kid on the block of criminal offences, but it has a lot to do with the rise and rise of the internet.
-In simple terms, stealing a domain is not dissimilar to hacking, where an unauthorised person/s illegally manages to gain access/control of someone else’s website.
+In simple terms, stealing a domain is similar to hacking, where someone illegally manages to gain control of someone else’s website.
 But it’s probably the first time in history someone has attempted to do so by using a physical weapon.

-43-year-old Sherman Hopkins, Jr. from Cedar Rapids in Iowa is currently serving 20 years behind bars for just this offence, counting interference with commerce as just one of the long list of charges that he is being jailed for.
+43-year-old Sherman Hopkins Jr., from Cedar Rapids in Iowa, is currently serving 20 years behind bars for just this offence.
+Interference with commerce is just one of the long list of charges that he is being jailed for.

-The crime took place in June 2017, when Hopkins, sporting an identity-concealing pair of pantyhose over his head, forcibly gained entry into the home of Ethan Deyo, the 26-year-old owner of the website DoItForState.com.
-Deyo – who sources say previously worked for the web hosting service GoDaddy – happened to spot the unwelcome intruder on the ground floor of his apartment and, having no other means of escape, locked himself upstairs in his bedroom in the hope of avoiding a confrontation.
+The domain hijacking crime took place in June 2017, when Hopkins, sporting an identity-concealing pair of pantyhose over his head, forcibly gained entry into the home of Ethan Deyo, the 26-year-old owner of the website DoItForState.com.
+Deyo – who sources say previously worked for GoDaddy – happened to spot the intruder on the ground floor of his apartment.
+Having no other means of escape, he locked himself upstairs in his bedroom in the hope of avoiding a confrontation.

 Fearing for his life, Deyo then attempted to attack his assailant and the two engaged in a lengthy tussle for Hopkins’ weapon.
-Deyo suffered a shot in the leg, but, having finally managed to wrestle the gun away from the intruder, shot him repeatedly in the chest, thus disabling him sufficiently enough to buy some time and call the police.
+Deyo suffered a shot in the leg but finally managed to wrestle the gun away from the intruder.
+He proceeded to shoot him repeatedly in the chest, thus disabling him enough to buy time to call the police.

 Read more about this story by visiting the following links: